-After a short visit to Our Lady of Piat Church, our group headed to Penablanca for a spelunking activity in Callao Cave.
-This cave is the most popular tourist attraction of the Cagayan Province and probably one the most popular cave in the Philippines.
+After exploring Magat Dam and having a boodle fight lunch in Ramon Isabela, our group headed to Penablanca in Cagayan for a spelunking activity in Callao Cave.
+This cave is the most popular tourist attraction of Cagayan Province and probably one of the most famous caves in the Philippines.
 It is located about a 30-minute drive from Tuguegarao in the town of Penablanca.
-The Callao Cave is fairly easy to explore but you will want to be in fairly decent shape because at one point you will be ascending about 200 steps that lead to the massive rock formations and limestone inside.

 Callao Cave is relatively easy to explore, but you will want to be in reasonably decent shape because at one point you will be ascending about 200 steps that lead to the massive cave entrance showcasing various rock and limestone formations.

 Though it’s not my first time visiting the Cave, I was impressed with the improvement they made in the registration booth and the addition of local tour guides that don’t only generate jobs but also help educate and entertain the tourists visiting the area.
 They also have new restrooms and new stalls that sell pasalubong and snacks.

 The cave is comprised of seven chambers called: The Column, Chapel, Skeleton, Elephant’s Head, Praying Angel, Rocket, Lion’s Head, and Dog’s Head.
 You have probably seen The Chapel as it is quite a famous image utilized in many tourism ads for the area and is the main attraction of the cave.
 It is a chamber that the local people converted into a cathedral and is absolutely stunning as the light from the sky illuminates the hall through the small round opening.

 In 2007, A newly-described species of human living between 50,000 and 67,000 years ago, Homo luzonensis was discovered in the mouth of the cave.